publikwerker/fortune-cards-client/README.md

-Jason Hoffman React Capstone Project for Thinkful Engineering Immersion course.

 ## "Fortune Cards" tarot reading app

 The user is invited to ask a question of the cards, choose the number of cards to be dealt, and click Deal.
-An image and description of each card is displayed, and the user may devine whatever wisdom they may glean.
+An image of each card is displayed, and the user may devine whatever wisdom they may glean.
+Clicking the image will provide more insight.

 Code for the back-end available at: https://github.com/publikwerker/fortune-cards-server